All-Hands-AI/OpenHands/CONTRIBUTING.md

 ### Opening Issues

-Definitely go ahead and open, we'll discuss and implement the ones that the community has interest/effort for.
+If you notice any bugs or have any feature requests please open them via the [issues page](https://github.com/All-Hands-AI/OpenHands/issues).
+We will triage based on how critical the bug is or how potentially useful the improvement is, discuss, and implement the ones that the community has interest/effort for.

+Further, if you see an issue you like, please leave a "thumbs-up" or a comment, which will help us prioritize.

 ### Making Pull Requests